Biochemistry and Neuroscience Graduate Program

 Biochemistry and Neuroscience (B&N) is an interdepartmental program administered by the Department of Chemistry and Biochemistry.

 The graduate program in Biochemistry and Neuroscience supports training and research excellence in core areas including cellular and molecular neuroscience, drug discovery and bioanalytical chemistry.
 The program contributes to the Biomedical and One Health Science community at the University of Alaska and seeks to better understand and develop technologies related to the Arctic.
 The goal of the program is to prepare students for careers in biochemistry and neuroscience to meet workforce demand within academia, industry, government and legal services.
-Prospective students are encouraged to contact Core and Affiliate faculty (listed below) to inquire about specific research training opportunities.
+Prospective students are encouraged to contact core and associated faculty (listed below) to inquire about specific research training opportunities.

 Core B&N faculty